What is the Difference Between Qi Gong and Tai Chi?

 A 2010 review examined the psychological and physiological benefits of Qigong and Tai Chi by analyzing randomized controlled trials (RCTs) from 1993 to 2007.

 This research identified 77 studies, which were categorized into nine outcome areas: bone density, cardiopulmonary effects, physical function, fall prevention, quality of life, self-efficacy, patient-reported outcomes, psychological symptoms, and immune function.
-The findings showed consistent, significant health benefits, supporting the recognition of Qigong and Tai Chi as similar and effective mind-body practices.

 Another review of studies (2010–2016) from 2019 found strong evidence supporting Tai Chi and Qigong for balance, fall prevention, and managing conditions like cancer, COPD, Parkinson’s, and heart disease.